pv97/Motion-Cloud/README.md

 ###Query string

-Currently playing video ID/ queued video IDs are kept in query string
+Currently playing video ID/ queued video IDs are kept in query string.
+Throughout the application, any request to play videos merely push or replace the hashHistory with updated query strings.
+The video overlay listens to this change and calls updates to the query state if such changes are made.
+The query state allows the video overlay to determine if updates should be made.
 ![logo.png](http://res.cloudinary.com/tlcoy4e3/image/upload/v1478889008/url_t3zftb.png)

 __________